albimc/Project_Continuous_Control/README.md

 5. Python module `ddpg_interact.py` defines how the agent interacts with the environment either learning or following best policy.

-6. The directory `./Reacher_LinuxNoVis_20/Reacher.x86_64` contains the Unity compiled program for the environment with no visualization.

-7. The PyTorch file `Trained_Agent.pth` is the trained model with weights of the Q Network.
+7. The PyTorch files `./Data/checkpoint_actor.pth`,`./Data/checkpoint_critic.pth` are the trained models with weights of the actor and critic networks respectively.

 ### GPU